bakubay/systematically-improving-rag/docs/workshops/chapter2.md

 !!! tip "Production Insight"
 From office hours: "With just 6,000 examples from your domain, you can train embedding models and cross-encoders that outperform general-purpose models on your specific tasks.
 This typically costs around $1.50 and takes about 40 minutes on a laptop."

+!!! success "Enterprise Success Story: Custom Models Per Customer"
+    Manav from Glean shared how they achieve 20% performance improvements over 6 months through continuous learning by training **custom embedding models for each customer**.
+Counter-intuitive insight: smaller, fine-tuned models often outperform larger general-purpose models for company-specific terminology.
+Each customer gets their own model that learns from user feedback.
+This approach transforms embedding models from static tools into adaptive systems that improve with usage.

 ### The Fine-Tuning Process